 But our work wasn’t done.
 After hurricanes struck Puerto Rico, we wanted to help students there too.
 Briarmeadow Charter School in Texas also wanted to help pay forward the help that came to them in their time of need.
 Gaynor students worked together in their art classes to create beautiful, collaborative works of art.
 Each piece was themed around Puerto Rico, inspired by the meaning of “home,” sympathy, kindness, and more.
 Students used many kinds of mediums including sculpture, paint, mosaic, and mixed media.

-Each art work will be displayed in a special gallery on campus during Relatives’ and Special Friends’ Day on April 26 and 27.
-In order to benefit Puerto Rico, each art piece has been photographed by Gaynor’s staff photographer and photography teacher, Adam Gaynor, and commemorated in a set of postcards.
-Sets of 10 postcards will be sold during Relatives’ and Special Friends’ Day for $10 (cash only).
-All proceeds will go directly to the Boys and Girls Clubs of Puerto Rico.
+Each artwork was displayed in a special gallery on campus during Relatives’ and Special Friends’ Day on April 26 and 27.
+In order to benefit Puerto Rico, each art piece was photographed by Gaynor’s staff photographer and photography teacher, Adam Gaynor, and commemorated in a set of postcards.
+Sets of the postcards were sold during Relatives’ and Special Friends’ Day, and over $2,500 was raised over the two day period.
+All proceeds went directly to the Boys and Girls Clubs of Puerto Rico.
 We are proud of our students for their compassion and everyone else at Gaynor who is working hard to make this gallery a possibility.

 Check out the video below to learn more about “Art Works for Puerto Rico.”